There are a number of diseases, viruses and unwanted illnesses to be aware of before you go to Africa.

 Outbreaks of cholera, typhoid, yellow fever, the Ebola virus, and haemorrhagic fever also occur.

 Tuberculosis is an increasingly serious health concern in the DRC.
-Travellers are encouraged to obtain tuberculosis testing pre-travel and repeat 8–12 weeks after return.
+Travelers are encouraged to obtain tuberculosis testing pre-travel and repeat 8–12 weeks after return.

 Many insect-borne illnesses are present.
-Follow insect precautions at all times, including using insect repellant and mosquito nets when possible.
-Yellow Fever vaccine is required for entry into the country.
+Follow insect precautions at all times, including using insect repellent and mosquito nets when possible.
+Yellow fever vaccine is required for entry into the country.

 Sleeping sickness is also making a comeback in the Congo.
-So do everything you can and avoid mosquitoes in these regions.
+Do everything you can and avoid mosquitoes in these regions.

-Sleeping Sickness is spread by the Tsetse Fly, insect bite avoidance measures are essential if travelling to North Eastern DRC.
+Sleeping sickness is spread by the Tsetse Fly, insect bite avoidance measures are essential if traveling to North Eastern DRC.
 The symptoms of sleeping sickness include confusion, poor coordination, and disturbance of the sleep cycle.
-If left untreated this disease is fatal.
+If left untreated, this disease is fatal.

-Be careful around animals in the Congo as well.
-While most of us have heard about rabies, the Congo has another nice little virus called Monkey Pox.
+Be careful around animals in the DRC as well.
+While most of us have heard about rabies, the Democratic Republic of Congo has another virus called Monkey Pox.

-The monkey pox virus is usually transmitted to humans from infected ground squirrels and rodents.
+The Monkey Pox virus is usually transmitted to humans from infected ground squirrels and rodents.
 Symptoms include a fever, the appearance of pus-filled blisters all over the body, and lymph node swelling.
-You should avoid contact with people suffering these symptoms and with animals.
+You should avoid contact with people suffering these symptoms, and avoid contact with animals.